 Even if one spends little or no time observing the images that are transmitted through these mediums of communication, so that one has little or no inclination to imitate them, the fact that one is surrounded by many others who do observe them means that one will often feel obliged to conform to their behaviour, which increasingly is determined by the images and models of behaviour we observe in them.
 For example, most of us have bought something, such as an item of clothing, a car, or the latest electronic device, simply because we felt embarrassed not to own it; in other words, by buying it, we have conformed to the behaviour of those who are in our realm of influence.

-In just a few decades and centuries, a period of time that, in evolutionary or planetary terms, is utterly insignificant, our obsession with the GDP, which has led to our abject prostration before this inanimate numerical accounting figure, has resulted in an ever-worsening planetary catastrophe that increasingly threatens not only the survival of a great many of the Earth’s living creatures, but also our own survival.
+In just a few decades, a period of time that, in evolutionary or planetary terms, is utterly insignificant, our obsession with the GDP, which has led to our abject prostration before this inanimate numerical accounting figure, has resulted in an ever-worsening planetary catastrophe that increasingly threatens not only the survival of a great many of the Earth’s living creatures, but also our own survival.
 In my opinion, the completely unrealistic economic belief that we can continue to focus solely on increasing the GDP every year, while we ignore the many serious problems which this very narrow goal has begotten, will ultimately lead us to our collective doom.
 It is time for us to ignore the false and misleading advice proffered by economists, those dangerously myopic intellectual charlatans who claim to know how the human race should behave in order to increase its prosperity, harmony, and happiness, but have instead encouraged us to alter, pollute, contaminate, weaken, impoverish, destabilize, and destroy the very systems, both living and non-living, on which we depend for our existence and the long-term survival of our species.